Employee Testing Program

 When and where testing takes place

-Western has contracted with Northwest Labs to provide employees with testing at their drive-through COVID testing center on Meridian.
+Western has contracted with Northwest Labs to provide employees with testing at their drive-through COVID testing center on Mitchell Way by the Bellingham Airport.
 Testing conducted through NW Labs will be paid for by Western.
 Employees will need to schedule an appointment for testing directly through NW Labs.
 Please coordinate with your supervisor when scheduling your test to ensure operational needs are met.

 Other testing options continue to be available through the community, including through the County Health Department and Primary Care Providers.
 Employees may use work time to obtain an asymptomatic COVID-19 test through these community options, however there is a possibility you will incur out-of-pocket costs.
 We recommend using Northwest Labs for asymptomatic testing to ensure all costs are covered by the university.